rubenvoss/rhcsa/CHEATSHEET.md

 3. | redirect to other processes
 4. 2> / 2>> redirects only errors into file

+### Use grep and regular expressions to analyze text
+1. grep 'xyz' file1 -> search for xyz in file1
+2. grep '[AaBb]nanas' file1 -> search for Ananas and Bananas in file1
+3. grep '^Jul 15' Linux_2k.log -> search for all lines starting with Jul 15
+4. grep '[^d]og' file1 -> search for all lines containing og but not dog
+5. grep 'st..id' -> search for all lines containing st followed by any two characters followed by id (e.g. stupid, sts3id, st!did)
+6. grep 'r*' -> search for all lines containing r followed by any number of characters
+7. grep 'r?uben' -> search for all lines containing r followed by any one character followed by uben (e.g. ruben, r3uben, r!uben)
+8. grep -v -> return inverse results
+9. ls -l | grep '.md$' -> return all files ending with .md

+## Access remote systems using SSH
 ### Log in and switch users in multi-user targets
 1. runlevel
 2. systemctl get-default -> get runlevel